-Geography is one of the original subjects to be offered and has thus been represented at the University of Augsburg for almost 50 years (-> Institute history).
+Geography is one of the first disciplines at the University of Augsburg and has been established at the site for almost 50 years

 The institute’s affairs are undertaken by a director, who represents the institute in the faculty as well as vis-à-vis the university management.